CoVPN/correlates_reporting2/cop_exposureproximal/ensemble_severe_correlates/README.md

 Setup:
 - Download the repository, e.g. download and unzip a release from https://github.com/CoVPN/correlates_reporting2/releases
-- Install package dependencies by opening an R console at the project level (the folder containing this readme file), and run
+- Install package dependencies by opening an R console at the project level (the folder containing this readme file), and run:
 ```{R}
 renv::restore()
 ```